shm0m/Face-ID/README.md

 # Face Recognition Project

 ## Overview
 This project is a facial recognition system developed using MATLAB, designed to identify and differentiate between multiple individuals based on their facial features.
-The system combines the probabilities of three neural networks—DenseNet-201, ResNet-50, and DarkNet-53—to leverage their strengths and compensate for individual weaknesses.
+The system combines the probabilities of three neural networks DenseNet-201, ResNet-50, and DarkNet-53—to leverage their strengths and compensate for individual weaknesses.
 This ensemble approach achieves an accuracy of 87%.

 ## Features
 - **Multi-Network Architecture:** Utilizes DenseNet-201, ResNet-50, and DarkNet-53 for robust recognition.